top of page

 Enzo Mari has had a great influence on design, picturebooks and culture, not only in Italy, but all over the world.
 He is known for his industrial design, but also for the groundbreaking series of wordless picture books published together with his wife Iela Mari (one of her books, Mangia che te mangio, is reviewed here).
 He also produced toys, and "L´altalena" is clearly inspired by his most famous one: A set of 16 animals ("16 animali") that can be balanced and fit together in all sorts of interesting ways.

-This book will not appeal not only to librarians and lovers of picturebooks, but also to teachers of mathematics and the very logical children.
+This book will appeal not only to librarians and lovers of picturebooks, but also to those interested in mathematic, physics and logic.
 It is a tale of weight and numbers, scales and balance.
-The pictures are very stylished, black animals against the brown see-saw, and it almost looks as if the original toys have been used as stamps in order to make the images.
-The animals are masterfully shaped, showing off Mari´s talent for going straight to the core of what he wants to illustrate, the result being both beautiful and minimalistic.
+The pictures are stylized: black animals against the brown see-saw, and it almost looks as if the original toys have been used as stamps in order to make the images.
+The animals are masterfully shaped, showing off

 16_animali_16animali_001_579.jpg